Character Creation

 Harry

 Beginning when you choose this tack at 1st level, you can disrupt the combat effectiveness of an opponent.
-When you hit another creature with a melee weapon attack, you can spend 1 gambit point to attempt a harrying strike.
-The target must succeed on a Strength saving throw or the next attack roll made against it before the start of your next turn has advantage, and it has disadvantage on all attack rolls until the end of your next turn.
+When you hit a creature with a melee weapon attack, you can spend 1 gambit point to attempt a harrying strike.
+The target must succeed on a Strength saving throw or have Disadvantage on attack rolls until the end of your next turn.

 Fighting Style